cilium/little-vm-helper-images/README.md

 This repository contains [little-vm-helper](https://github.com/cilium/little-vm-helper) configuration files and dockerfiles for building kernel and rootfs images.

-## Configuration

-- [configuration](_data/images.json) for building root images.
-There are currently two root images: base and kind.
-The former is intended for simple tests (e.g., [tetragon unit tests](https://github.com/cilium/tetragon/tree/main/tests/vmtests)) and the latter for more involved tests that use kind.

-- [dockerfile](./dockerfiles/root-builder) for a container that can be used to build root images
-- [dockerfile](./dockerfiles/root-images) for a container with the base root images
-- [dockerfile](./dockerfiles/kind-images) for a container with the kind root images
-- [dockerfile](./dockerfiles/kernel-builder) for a container that can be used to build kernels
-- [dockerfile](./dockerfiles/kernel-imags) for a container with the kernel images
+The latter are stored in OCI images (https://quay.io/organization/lvh-images) so that they can be used in testing/development.

 ## Use

-The easiest way to use this repository is via the Makefile, which uses docker. `make` without arguments will print a list of targets.
-Alternatively, https://github.com/cilium/little-vm-helper/ can be used directly, which is  faster but requres the necessary tools (e.g., guestfs-tools) to be installed in the host.
+The easiest way to use this repository is via the Makefile, which performs the builds in docker containers that include all the necessary dependnecies. `make` without arguments will print a list of targets.
+Alternatively, [lvh](https://github.com/cilium/little-vm-helper/) can be used directly, which is  faster but requres the necessary tools (e.g., guestfs-tools) to be installed in the host.

 ### Build and start a VM using Makefile